Bacteria & ALS - Changing the direction of research for Neurodegenerative Diseases - By Dr. Vincent Tedone M.D.

 Recap of Borreila Disease Process

 So now that I’ve explained some of the research and the clinical picture, I’d like to recap the disease process that I discussed earlier.
 First, the patient is bitten by a borrelia vector (a tick, mosquito, bed bug or another vector).
 Less than 40% have a cutaneous reaction at the bite site.
 At first, the patient is not symptomatic because the normal flora and the body’s immune system keep the borrelia in check and, because of this, not enough cells are being killed to cause any noticeable changes in the patient.
 A person can live for years without any manifestation of a borrelia infection.
+(If you think you might have a borrelia infection and need guidance on testing, etc., click here.)

 Then, there is a concomitant factor, which either lowers the body’s immune system or enhances the growth of the borrelia (again, this could be stress, toxins or some other factor).
 The borrelia enters cells to reproduce, co-opts the cells’ energy systems, and ultimately kills the cells as the borrelia multiply.
 The patient begins to show symptoms, the borrelia overcome the normal flora in the body, and the borrelia take over the host (the patient), ultimately causing the body’s systems to fail.
 With that process in mind, I’d like to discuss some probable factors that interfere with the body’s ability to fight borrelia infections.

 There are very high instances of ALS in populations that have been exposed to certain substances and these substances could very well be the concomitant factors that inhibit the body’s immune response to borrelia or enhance the growth of the borrelia.
 We have increased incidence of ALS with diesel fuel truck drivers, sports in which concussions occur, Gulf War veterans, those in contact with certain organic substances, those in contact with asbestos, and also those in contact with heavy metals.
 (My daughter living in a house with Chinese dry wall that had heavy metal in it, and those same metals in the drywall were found in her body].
 People with mercury fillings have an increased incidence of ALS and, perhaps, some patients vaccinated with vaccines that contain a mercury derivative thimerosal.
+(If you think you might have a borrelia infection and need guidance on testing, etc., click here.)

 It is interesting to note that autistic children have inflammatory cells in their brain.
 They usually do not present with a functional deficit until age 2.
 The Phylum spirochete, as we know from Syphilis, crosses the placenta.
 Could borrelia, a spirochete, also cross the placenta?
 Could it be that the neonate gets the borrelia from the asymptomatic mother then the mercury in the vaccines it receives in the first 15 mos. of life enhances the growth of the borrelia which then causes brain damage?
 This would explain the late onset of autistic symptoms at age 2.
 This is only a hypothesis but it is certainly worthy of investigation.
-It has been estimated that in the future 50 % of children will be autistic.
+It has been estimated that in the future 50 % of children will have autism.

 Other Neurodegenerative Diseases Linked to Bacteria

 Environmental factors aside, let’s not forget that other neurodegenerative diseases besides ALS have been linked to the spirochete bacteria as well.
 As I mentioned, the same spirochetes found in gum disease have been found in amyloid plaque in the brains of deceased Alzheimer’s patients…with an overwhelming frequency.
 There is also an increased incidence of ALS in people who live near bodies of water that contain algae and hence the Cyano bacteria that produce the neurotoxin BMAA.
+(If you think you might have a borrelia infection and need guidance on testing, etc., click here.)

 Dr. Alfred Miller, graduate of Harvard medical school and a Mayo trained rheumatologist, and now retired has notified me of positive tests for borrelia in Multiple Sclerosis.
 Dr. David Martz, an internist and infectious disease specialist now retired has had patients with ALS as well as Parkinson’s disease who have tested positive for borrelia.